jasonsikes/QLogo/README.md

 `SETEDITOR`:

 The QLogo GUI has its own built-in editor.
-If you run the logo program from a command line, such as in a terminal, no editor is available.
+If you run the qlogo program from a command line, such as in a terminal, no editor is available.

 `SETLIBLOC`: